 During the winter months, individuals are less likely to engage in physical recreational activities outside home, while the trend is reversed in the summer when individuals show a lower propensity to undertake activities in-home.
 However, family-centric activity engagement tends to show an increase in summer.
 There is also a regional effect with individuals residing in the south less likely to engage in activities in-home and outdoors.
-In other words, in the south, the weather is good enough to motivate individuals to get out of the house, but too hot to remain outdoors in the open.
-Instead, individuals seek to engage in activities in organized recreational facilities or other indoor facilities.
+In other words, in the south, the weather may be good enough to motivate individuals to get out of the house, but too hot to remain outdoors in the open.
+Instead, individuals seek to engage in activities in organized recreational facilities or other indoor facilities (note that an aggregate descriptive statistics of the final sample also showed that individuals from the south spent much more time in physically active recreational activities indoors during August compared to June and July).
 On a holiday, individuals are more likely to engage in recreational activities with family.

 4.2.
-Baseline Preferences, Satiation Effects, Error Components and Data Fit preferences of individuals and speak to the merits of adopting a mixed MDCEV approach for modeling individual physical activity engagement patterns.
+Baseline Preferences, Satiation Effects, Error Components and Data Fit

 The previous discussion presented an interpretation of the impacts of various exogenous variables on physical activity episode engagement choices.
-This subsection will now focus on additional model parameters that shed considerable light on physical activity participation
+This subsection will now focus on additional model parameters that shed considerable light on physical activity participation preferences of individuals and speak to the merits of adopting a mixed MDCEV approach for modeling individual physical activity engagement patterns.